v-vong3/csulb/cecs_343/demo/patterns-demo/behavioral/command/README.md

 ## Disadvantages

+* Adds additional objects to maintain (i.e. the concrete _Command_ objects and interface)
 * Does not account for exception handling.
 All implementations must align with an exception handling strategy or else unpredictable results can occur
 * Reliant on the creation of the command to be properly configured prior to invocation of command